Transaction

 }

-When using autoCommitSession, every operation will be executed in auto-commit mode.
+When using autoCommitSession, an operation will be executed in auto-commit mode too.

 implicit val session = DB.autoCommitSession